-From the list of LDAC representation in external meetings provided by the Secretariat, it appears that the LDAC is participating in about 50 external meetings each year, being mainly represented by its Executive Secretary and, in less extent, by the GA/ExCom/WG Chair or Vice-Chairs.
-This huge workload and activity is somehow lacking visibility (even if being covered via social media accounts like Twitter or LinkedIn and eventually by press media).
-A suggestion for this to be optimized would be through the creation of a task force (it could be the same delegation as recommended in R3) that would focus on main important events to attend following needs that are identified from the strategic planning exercise (see R1).
+From the available list of LDAC representation in external meetings, it appears that LDAC is participating in about 50 external meetings each year, being mainly represented by its general secretary, and in less extent by its GA/ExCom/WG chair or vice-chairs.
+This huge activity is lacking visibility (even if being covered through social media) and could most probably be optimized through the creation of a task force (it could be the same delegation as recommended in R3) that would focus on main important events to attend following needs that are identified from the strategic planning exercise (see R1).